 Building Entry and Exit

-Contact your RA, your RD, or the area desk immediately if you notice any security concerns.
+Contact your RA, your RD, or the front desk immediately if you notice any security concerns.
 Suggestions for better security and comments about security hazards should be directed to your RA, the RA On-Call, or a Resident Life professional staff member.

-Any student living with an infectious disease (e.g., measles, hepatitis, mononucleosis) must be certified as non-contagious by UIC Health Services to be cleared to live in the residence halls.
+Any student living with a serious infectious disease (e.g., measles, hepatitis, mononucleosis) must be certified as non-contagious by UIC Health Services to be cleared to live in the residence halls.
 Since many students living in our residence halls share bathrooms and dining facilities with other residents, we need to limit potential exposure of infectious disease to others.